 - 1. Knowledge and understanding of the subject informed by current scholarship and research - Proven practical expertise in the laboratory, field and elsewhere appropriate for the main research project - 3.
-Knowledge and understanding of research methodology

-4. Appropriate and clear assessment criteria

-B - Research-active environment, as evidenced by

-- 1. An appropriate breadth in the area being offered for accreditation - 2.
+Knowledge and understanding of research methodology - 4.
+Appropriate and clear assessment criteria - B Research-active environment, as evidenced by - 1.
+An appropriate breadth in the area being offered for accreditation - 2.
 Research excellence, as defined by appropriate national and international criteria - 3.
 The provision of projects in research-active laboratories - 4.
-Achievement of the period of practice learning outcomes

-C - The infrastructure supporting the claim for excellence, including
+Achievement of the period of practice learning outcomes - C The infrastructure supporting the claim for excellence, including

 - 1. Access to, and standards of, library and information and communications technology - 2.
 Learning and teaching environments and research laboratories and facilities - 3.
 Experience and expertise of teaching team - 4.
-Achievement of the period of practice learning outcomes - 5.
-A track record of success for the programme's graduates in research in industry or higher education

-D - Other student outcomes, requiring evidence of the means by which students are brought to the level needed to support their particular specialism

-- 1. Appropriate levels of knowledge and understanding in physics, chemistry and maths in a biological context - The ability to study independently - 3.
+Processes to support monitoring achievement throughout, including processes for approving progression to higher levels - A track record of success for the programme's graduates in research in industry or higher education - D Other student outcomes, requiring evidence of the means by which students are brought to the level needed to support their particular specialism - Appropriate levels of knowledge and understanding in physics, chemistry and maths in a biological context - 2.
+The ability to study independently - 3.
 Experience of using a range of techniques and research methods in a safe and responsible manner - 4.
-An analytical, problem-solving approach to their work and the ability to critically evaluate evidence - 5.
+An analytical, problem solving approach to their work and the ability to critically evaluate evidence - 5.
 An understanding of research study design - 6.
-Provision of necessary and appropriate research facilities and equipment - 7.
+Provision of necessary and appropriate research facilties and equipment - 7.
+Effective communication through a variety of media, to specialist and non-specialist audiences - 8.
 An appreciation of the significance of ethical, social and legal issues and critical awareness of current developments in the subject